Privacy Policy

 4. Sharing Personal Data

-We do not sell personal data.
-In the preceding 12 months, we shared Personal Data with third parties as necessary, otherwise required or permitted by law, and for our business purposes as detailed in Section 3.
-Specifically, we share Personal Data about you:
+We do not sell Personal Data.
+In the preceding 12 months, we shared personal information with third parties as necessary, otherwise required or permitted by law, and for our business purposes as detailed in Section 3.
+Specifically, we share personal information about you:

-With our affiliates, in our legitimate interests.
-We may make available the Personal Data that you provide to us with companies within our corporate family.
+• With our affiliates, in our legitimate interests.
+We may make available the personal information that you provide to us with companies within our corporate family.

-With service providers and vendors.
-Such third parties include: web host provider, other SaaS providers, such as an email hosting service, payment processors, or outside contractors we hire to perform marketing, maintenance, or assist us in securing our Services.
+• With service providers and vendors.
+Such third parties include: web host provider, other SaaS providers, such as an email hosting service, data analytics, data storage providers, communication and collaboration tool providers, payment processors, or outside contractors we hire to perform marketing, maintenance, or assist us in securing our Services.
 We may also hire third parties to operate, maintain, repair, or otherwise improve and preserve our Services or its underlying files or systems.

-When you request us to share certain information with third parties, with consent or to perform a contract with you.
-With your permission or upon your direction, we will disclose Personal Data about you to relevant third parties.
+• When you request us to share certain information with third parties, with consent or to perform a contract with you.
+With your permission or upon your direction, we will disclose personal information about you to relevant third parties.

-With professional advisors, in our legitimate interests or as required by law.
-As necessary, we will share Personal Data about you with professional advisors functioning as service providers such as auditors, law firms, or accounting firms.
+• With professional advisors, in our legitimate interests or as required by law.
+As necessary, we will share personal information about you with professional advisors functioning as service providers such as auditors, law firms, or accounting firms.

-For legal and security reasons and to protect our services and business, in our legitimate interests or as required by law.
-We will share Personal Data about you with regulators, law enforcement agencies, public authorities, or any other relevant organizations: (i) in response to a legal obligation; (ii) if we have determined that it is necessary to share Personal Data about you to comply with applicable law or any obligations thereunder, including cooperation with law enforcement, judicial orders, and regulatory inquiries; (iii) to protect the interests of, and ensure the safety of us, our users, a third party or the public; (iv) to exercise or defend legal claims; and (v) to enforce our terms and conditions, other applicable terms of service, or other agreements.
+• For legal and security reasons and to protect our services and business, in our legitimate interests or as required by law.
+We will share personal information about you with regulators, law enforcement agencies, public authorities, or any other relevant organizations: (i) in response to a legal obligation; (ii) if we have determined that it is necessary to share personal information about you to comply with applicable law or any obligations thereunder, including cooperation with law enforcement, judicial orders, and regulatory inquiries; (iii) to protect the interests of, and ensure the safety of us, our users, a third party or the public; (iv) to exercise or defend legal claims; and (v) to enforce our terms and conditions, other applicable terms of service, or other agreements.

 5. Cookies